Tourism towards 2030 –

 T21 is unique in Australian tourism as an enduring partnership agreement between the public and private sectors to guide the development of a major destination.
 Since the original Tourism 21 agreement in 1997, successive Tasmanian Governments have worked with the Tasmanian tourism industry through the Tourism 21 partnership process.

-The Tasmanian Government supports the growth of tourism in the state by driving demand for Tasmania through the marketing activities of Tourism Tasmania and on the supply side primarily through the activities of the Department of State Growth and the Department of Primary Industries Parks Water and the Environment.
+The Tasmanian Government supports the growth of tourism in the state by driving demand for Tasmania through the marketing activities of Tourism Tasmania and on the supply side primarily through the activities of the Department of State Growth and the Department of Primary Industries, Parks, Water and Environment.
 These departments work collaboratively to provide and facilitate infrastructure, experience development and industry capability to underpin the Tasmanian visitor experience.

 Across a range of agencies, the Government also invests in infrastructure, population growth, education, Antarctic pursuits, productive capability, advanced manufacturing and many other activities that enhance the Tasmanian brand.